 across the whole range of anxiety disorders and the final 'disorder' diagnosed is often one relating to the most frequent or strongest set

 of symptoms shown.
 Some people are actually diagnosed as having a number of anxiety disorders!

 When we look at the backgrounds of large numbers of people with anxiety and depression problems, they are often strikingly similar in many

 ways.
-Negative life experiences and subsequent feelings involving self worth and insecurity occur across the board with such regularity
+Negative life experiences and subsequent feelings involving low self-worth and insecurity occur across the board with such regularity,

 and are so similar, that it is hard to see how these factors cannot play a major role in anxiety-related problems.